CV examples

 How to list courses and certificates on a school leaver CV

-Courses and certificates can bring your CV to life and show your potential.
-Employers will still consider your application even if you have yet to gain experience, as it's possible to enhance your CV in many other ways.
-Courses are an additional section that will complement your hard skills and work experience sections.
+Courses and certificates can bring your CV to life and show your potential, especially if you have yet to gain experience.
+Courses are an additional section that will complement your hard skills and professional experience sections.

-If you are new to the industry, have limited work experience, or have just left school at 16, consider completing a course to develop your knowledge and skills.
+If there is a particular industry you want to work in , consider completing a course to develop your knowledge and skills.
 You will demonstrate your commitment to continuous learning and it can set you apart from other candidates.
 For more inspiration, find a course with the National Careers Service.

-List all relevant courses you have taken throughout your secondary and higher education, then add any certifications or awards you have received in school.
+List all relevant courses you have taken throughout your secondary and higher education.
 We advise keeping courses and certificates as brief as possible and keeping them one to two lines.

 Courses and certificates CV examples for 16-year-old CV: